upshawjames25/Elk-Project1/README.md

 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-First I, SSH into the Jump-Box-Provisioner (ssh azure@20.124.135.232) Start/Attached to the ansible docker (sudo docker start relaxed_roentgen )/(sudo docker attach relaxed_roentgen) Went to /etc/ansible/roles directory and created the ELK playbook (Elk_Playbook.yml) Ran the Elk_Playbook.yml in that same directory (ansible-playbook Elk_Playbook.yml) Lastly, I SSH into the ELK-VM to verify the server is up and running.
+First I, SSH into the Jump-Box-Provisioner (ssh azure@20.124.135.232) Start/Attached to the ansible docker (sudo docker start relaxed_roentgen )/(sudo docker attach relaxed_roentgen) Sent to /etc/ansible/roles directory and created the ELK playbook (Elk_Playbook.yml) Run the Elk_Playbook.yml in the same directory (ansible-playbook Elk_Playbook.yml) Then you ssh  into the ELK-VM to verify the server is running.
-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The screenshot shows the results of running `docker ps` after successfully configuring the ELK instance.

 ![docker ps output](https://github.com/upshawjames25/Elk-Project1/blob/main/Diagrams/Screenshot%202021-12-23%20215922.png)
 ELK-VM Docker PS